coralblocks/CoralRing/README.md

 if (avail == -1) throw new RuntimeException("The consumer fell behind too much! (ring wrapped)");
 ```

 This lagging consumer problem can be mitigated by creating a large memory-mapped file so that your shared memory ring is big enough to give room for the consumer to fall behind and catch up.
 However there is a more important issue that we need to address with a non-blocking ring which is when the consumer falls behind so much that it hits the _edge_ of the circular ring.
-When that happens there is a _small chance_ that the consumer will be reading the oldest message in the ring at the same time that the producer is overwritting it with the newest mesage.
+When that happens there is a _small chance_ that the consumer will be reading the oldest message in the ring at the same time that the producer is overwriting it with the newest message.
 In other words, the consumer can _trip over_ the producer.

 ### Using a _fall behind tolerance_

 The _tripping over_ problem will _only_ happen when the consumer falls behind N messages, where N is equal to the capacity of the ring.
 If it falls behind a little more, it simply disconnects.
 If it falls behind a little less it _should_ still be able to read the next message without any issues. `So the bigger the capacity of the ring the less likely it is for the consumer to trip over the producer` because the more room it has to fall behind safely.
 Therefore, to reduce the chances for the consumer to get close to the edge, we can introduce a _fall behind tolerance_, in other words, `we can make the consumer give up and disconnect early when it falls to a percentage P of the capacity of the ring`.

-Unfortantelly, although this will further reduce the chances for the consumer to read a corrupt message, it does not make it zero.
+Unfortantely, although this will further reduce the chances for the consumer to read a corrupt message, it does not make it zero.
 Theoretically, the slowness of the consumer is so _unpredictable_ that while it is reading a message there will always be a small chance that the producer is overwriting it.
 If we really want to eliminate this possibility completely we must use a _checksum_ for each message.

 The constructor of `NonBlockingConsumer` can take a _float_ argument `fallBehindTolerance` to specify the percentage of the ring capacity to fall behind before disconnecting, in other words, before `availableToPoll()` returns `-1`.